 - diverse interactions: meaningful and critical engagement across different perspectives both within and beyond the classroom through sustained dialogue, disputatio, reading groups, and other dialogical pedagogies

 Providence College seeks to reflect the rich diversity of the human family.
 Following the example of St. Dominic, who extended a loving embrace to all, it welcomes qualified men and women of every background and affirms the God-given dignity, freedom, and equality of each person.
 Providence College promotes the common good, the human flourishing of each member of the campus community, and service of neighbors near and far.

-The Office of Institutional Diversity supports students, staff, and faculty in the development of programs and events that engender community and diversity at Providence College.
-We invite members of the community to join us in the collective effort of pursuing the common good and affirming the “God-given dignity, freedom, and equality” of each member of our community.
-Faculty, administrators, departments, schools, and student clubs may apply for up to $300 for speakers, performers, films, and other events that foster community and diversity.
+The Office of Institutional Diversity invites students, staff, and faculty to join us in the collective effort of pursuing “the common good” and affirming the “God-given dignity, freedom, and equality” of each member of our community.
+Faculty, administrators, departments, schools, and student clubs may apply for up to $300 for speakers, performers, films, and other events related to the “common good” and the “God-given dignity, freedom, and equality” of each member of our community.”
 Priority will be given to interdisciplinary, multi-department/division, or unique student club collaborations across 2-3 departments or student clubs.
-Program proposals for Fall 2018 must be submitted by October 31.
-Program proposals for Spring 2019 must be submitted by January 31.
-Final reports are due within 14 days of the event.
+Program applications for Fall 2018 must be submitted by November 2.